MonikaYadav-BuildYourAgent/Starter_Pack_to_Agentic-Automation/Session3/README.md

-Session 3 – AI-Powered University Helpdesk Assistant
+# 📘AI-Powered University Helpdesk Assistant

+---

-📌 Problem Statement:
+## 📌 Problem Statement

 Universities handle a large volume of student queries through emails or helpdesk systems related to fees, attendance, exams, certificates, hostel, placements, and more.

-These queries are often unstructured, making it difficult and time-consuming for staff to:
+These queries are often **unstructured**, making it difficult and time-consuming for staff to:

-1. Manually read and understand each request
+* Manually read and understand each request

-2. Categorize queries correctly
+* Categorize queries correctly

-3. Retrieve relevant student information from multiple systems
+* Retrieve relevant student information from multiple systems

+---

-⚠️ Key Challenges
+## ⚠️ Key Challenges

-1. Delayed response to student queries
+* ⏳ Delayed response to student queries

-2. High manual effort for support teams
+* 🧑‍💻 High manual effort for support teams

-3. Increased chances of errors and incorrect classification
+* ❌ Increased chances of errors and incorrect classification

+---

-💡 Proposed Solution
+## 💡 Proposed Solution

-We designed an AI-Powered University Helpdesk Assistant that automates the entire query handling process.
+We designed an **AI-Powered University Helpdesk Assistant** that automates the entire query handling process.

 The agent:

 1. Collects student details (Name, Email, Query)
 2. Uses AI to understand and classify the query into predefined categories
 3. Retrieves relevant information from a connected knowledge source using the student’s email
 4. Generates accurate and instant responses to student queries

+---

-📁 This Folder Contains
+## 📁 This Folder Contains

-🤖 Autopilot Prompt used to build the agent
+* 🤖 Autopilot Prompt used to build the agent

-📊 Input database used for testing and processing
+* 📊 Input database used for testing and processing

-🔄 Process flowchart explaining end-to-end workflow
+* 🔄 Process flowchart explaining the end-to-end workflow

+---

-🎯 Objective
+## 🎯 Objective

-To demonstrate how Agentic Automation + AI can transform traditional university helpdesk systems into intelligent, fast, and automated support systems.
+To demonstrate how **Agentic Automation + AI** can transform traditional university helpdesk systems into intelligent, fast, and automated support systems.

+---

+If you want, I can also:
+✔ make this into a **GitHub folder structure (Session2 + Session3 + Challenge all aligned)**
+✔ or design a **professional repo landing README (like official UiPath project repo)**